-The Faculty Affairs Manager will support the Associate Provost in all matters related to Faculty Affairs.
-Specific Manager responsibilities include the administration of systems and processes for tenure and promotion, faculty annual review, faculty workload agreements, and Faculty180.
-The Manager is also responsible for training faculty and administrators on the use of Faculty180, assisting the associate provost with data and reports, and liaising with offices across campus.
+The Faculty Affairs Manager supports the Associate Provost in all matters related to Faculty Affairs.
+Specific responsibilities include the administration of systems and processes for tenure and promotion, faculty annual review, faculty workload agreements, and Faculty180.
+The manager is also responsible for training faculty and administrators on the use of Faculty180, assisting the Associate Provost with data and reports, and liaising with offices across campus.

 Duties & Essential Job Functions: